cakephp/docs/en/debug-kit.rst

 * ``DebugKit.includeSchemaReflection`` - Set to true to enable logging of schema reflection queries.
 Disabled by default.
 * ``DebugKit.forceEnable`` - Force DebugKit to display.
-This can be used to make sure DebugKit displays on hosts it otherwise determines unsafe.
+This can be used to make sure DebugKit displays on hosts it otherwise determines unsafe.You can configure this option in your **config/app.php** file with adding following line 'DebugKit' => [
+        'forceEnable' => true,
+    ],

 Database Configuration
 ----------------------